Medically Reviewed by

 Do hydrogen water machines last longer?

-Hydrogen machines are reusable devices, while tablets are single-use.
+Hydrogen water machines are reusable devices, while tablets are single-use.
 The choice depends on personal preference and usage habits.

 Which is more convenient?